cainebenoy/blockchain-voting-dapp-v3/docs/HOSTING.md

 nano start_tunnel.py
 ```

-The script should already read credentials from `backend/.env`.
+The tunnel script should already read credentials from `backend/.env`.
 Verify that your `backend/.env` has:

 ```bash
 SUPABASE_URL="https://YOUR-PROJECT.supabase.co"
 SUPABASE_KEY="eyJhbGc..."  # Service role key
 ```

-### 3.4 Update Frontend Files

 Both `admin.html` and `verify.html` should already have your credentials.
 Verify the `<script>` section (around line 310 in admin.html):